Greg

 Discussion

 I've had a surprising amount of difficulty with the quantities for this dish.
-I describe some of the problems in my diary entry for 17 June 2022.
+As of 2 December 2023 I hope they are resolved.
+This section describes earlier issues, notably in my diary entry for 17 June 2022.

 Apart from the quantities, I need to consider the area of the baking dish.
 I've gone as low as 0.7 g.
 Since then I've decided that there should be about 1.5 g of meat per cm² of dish, so for the 300 g in the recipe I would need a dish of about 425 cm².
 I use oval dishes, so it's useful to remember that the area is l × w × π ÷ 4.
 This requires quite a high dish, at least 8 cm.
 This example, from 28 May 2023, shows a too-low dish that no longer has space for the mash: